-Dakota Pinnacle Japanese White Birch is primarily valued in the landscape for its rigidly columnar form.
+Parkland Pillar Japanese White Birch is primarily valued in the landscape for its rigidly columnar form.
 It has dark green deciduous foliage.
-The pointy leaves turn yellow in fall.
+The serrated pointy leaves turn an outstanding gold in the fall.
 The smooth white bark is extremely showy and adds significant winter interest.